Reminder

 Washington, DC 20018(202) 529-6225

-Carl’s Subs is a cash-only carry-out.
+Subbs by Carl is a cash-only carry-out.
 Carl’s cranks out oversized sandwiches stacked with cold cuts (peppered ham, mortadella, and capicola figure prominently), cheese (American, Provolone, and Swiss), along with ungodly amounts of mayo and ample amounts of hot peppers.
+From the Washington, DC Eater website, ‘For cash-only cold cuts, it’s Carl’s to the rescue.
+This neighborhood sandwich shop specializes in salami, capicola, peppered ham, and mortadella piled high.’

 Looking forward to eating here.